 In 2011, Werner Erhard and his colleagues Michael C. Jensen and Kari Granger were published in The Handbook For Teaching Leadership, Knowing, Doing, and Being.
 The editors of the book, Dean of Harvard Business School Nitin Nohria, Dean of Harvard College Rakesh Khurana, and Harvard professor Scott Snook had this to say in their introduction to the book: "In a highly provocative chapter titled "Creating Leaders," this eclectic group of scholars argues for adopting a decidedly ontological approach to leadership education that promises to leave students actually being leaders...For these authors, integrity, authenticity, and being committed to something bigger than oneself form the base of 'the context for leadership,' a context that once mastered, leaves one actually being a leader...by following a rigorous, phenomenologically based methodology, students have the opportunity to create for themselves a context that leaves them actually being a leader and exercising leadership effectively as their natural self-expression.”

-Throughout his history Erhard has been extremely generous with either creating or contributing to charitable enterprises aimed at improving the quality of life, including working with leaders and grass root leaders in peace and reconciliation in Ireland, international NGOs in the field of development in Africa and India and other developing nations.
+Throughout his history Erhard has been extremely generous with either creating or contributing to charitable enterprises aimed at improving the quality of life.
+He has worked with leaders and grass root activists in peace and reconciliation in Ireland as well as international NGOs in Africa, India and other developing nations.

 Werner Erhard and Associates: A Brief Look 1982 Part 1